Leibniz-HBI/smo-wiki/docs/Instagram-Tools.md

 # Instagram Tools

 This list provides an overview of useful tools that can be used for research on Instagram.
-If you face problems or issues with one of the applications on the list, feel free to post an [Issue](https://github.com/Leibniz-HBI/Social-Media-Observatory/issues).
+If you face problems or issues with one of the applications on the list feel free to post an [Issue](https://github.com/Leibniz-HBI/Social-Media-Observatory/issues).
 It helps us to maintain this list.

 ## Overview